zorn/ZornXcodeTemplates/README.md

 `Xcode.app/Contents/Developer/Library/Xcode/Templates/File Templates`

-When you create your own templates you'll store them in your home directory at:

-`/Users/YourUsername/Library/Developer/Xcode/Templates/File Templates/{GroupName}`

 I leave the details of the template bundle format as a exercise for the reader.
 They aren't too hard to get your head around.
 I'd start with the apple standard `Protocol` one as it seems to be the smiliest.